ecohealthalliance/t11/README.md

 sudo apt-get install awscli
 # Configure your aws access key.
 It must be in the grits-dev group.
 aws s3 cp s3://promed-database/sparql-annotation-database/dump.ttl
+# This could take a long time.
+Try increasing the Fuseki JVM heap size if it takes a really really long time.
 ./s-post http://localhost:3030/dataset default dump.ttl
 ```